circleci/circleci-docs/jekyll/_cci2/oom.md

 It is read directly by the JVM and overwrites all other Java environment variables, including command-line arguments.
 Because of this power,
-consider using a more specific Java environment variable
+consider using a more specific Java environment variable.

 **Note:**
 `_JAVA_OPTIONS` is exclusive to Oracle.